keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 We'll refer to it as an "open" type.
 Second, we used the deriving framework to get `map` for free ❷.
 We regained our monomorphic type by making a recursive type definition ❸.
-We'll refer to this type as "closed" type.
+We'll refer to this type as a "closed" type.

 Unlike in Haskell, there is no need for a fix-point type and for the wrapping and unwrapping that is associated with it.